Admiring mother Nature…

 The tour ended with a visit of two of the most famous waterfalls in South Iceland – Seljalandsfoss and Skógafoss.
 As there was a path behind Seljalandsfoss, we enjoyed having a natural shower.

 DAY 4 Golden circle🏞

 The Golden circle is top one touristic attraction in Iceland as it includes the volcanic crater Kerið, Gullfoss Waterfall, Geysir area and the Þingvellir National Park.
-All these places are hot spots, full of tourist and for a reason….The places, the colours and the natural diversity you’ll see are heavenly gorgeous.
+All these places are hot spots, full of tourist and for a reason….The places, the colors and the natural diversity you’ll see are heavenly gorgeous.
 Even for those who refuse to follow the beaten touristic path, this is a must-do tour.

-Souvenirs, memories and time to say good bye!⛰🚞🛫
+Souvenirs, memories and time to say goodbye!⛰🚞🛫